-(100.1 minus 60.9 = 39.2), divided by the standard deviation (48.8).
-That results in
+One could calculate a d coefficient for these two groups: the difference in means, (100.1 minus 60.9 = 39.2), divided by the standard deviation (48.8), equals a d of 0.8.

-However, that U3 measure does not accurately describe the nonoverlap in the nonnormal populations represented by Figure 5.
-Only 39% (instead of 78.8%) of observations in population A are actually exceeded by the largest half of observations in population B. This is a significantly smaller degree of nonoverlap than the calculated d coefficient would indicate if the assumption of normality were met.
-Indeed, the actual U3 measure for these populations (39%) corresponds to a Cohen's d coefficient of -0.28, which Professor Cohen would have considered "small" in absolute terms.
+When the groups being compared meet the assumptions of normality, equal variance, and equal size, a Cohen's d of 0.8 indicates, for example, a U3 measure of nonoverlap of 78.8,30 meaning that 78.8% of observations in population A are exceeded by the largest half of observations in population B. However, that U3 measure does not accurately describe the nonoverlap in the nonnormal populations represented by Figure 5.
+Only 39% (instead of 78.8%) of observations in population A are actually exceeded by the largest half of observations in population B. This is a significantly smaller degree of nonoverlap than the calculated d coefficient would indicate if the assumptions were met.
+Indeed, the actual U3 measure for these populations (39%) corresponds to a Cohen's d coefficient of -0.28, which Cohen would have considered "small" in absolute terms.
 Yet the application of Cohen's d to this nonnormal distribution indicates a "large" (d=0.8) difference between these populations.

-When the assumptions are not met, any given d coefficient will not describe the same relationship between groups on which the thresholds articulated by Professor Cohen are based.
+When the assumptions are not met, any given d coefficient will not describe the same relationship between groups on which the thresholds articulated by Cohen are based.
 The assumptions are not, therefore, incidental or hyper-technical statistical conditions the absence of which merely reduces the precision of Cohen's d.
 The assumptions are fundamental to the interpretive function of the d coefficient.
 The properties of the groups-the shape of the distribution, the commonality of variance, and the relative group sizes-are no less important to assessing the difference between the two groups than are the means and standard deviation from which Cohen's d is calculated.
 For all practical purposes, a Cohen's d calculated without the assumptions being met is not a Cohen's d at all.

-&lt;sup>29 Cohen, Statistical Power Analysis at 22 (Table 2.2.1).
+Cohen, at 22 (Appx3765) (Table 2.2.1).